hyperk/hk-CodingConventions/README.md

 - US spellings
 - Getters and setters should be thread safe
 - Compiler warnings should be addressed, rather than ignored (all warnings are errors)
-- Define a set of standard compiler flags
+- Defined a set of standard compiler flags (in progress)
 - Avoid C style arrays, use standard containers e.g. vectors
 - Centralised **#define** constants to avoid conflicts